 To add to this awful list, the deep-seated ugly stuff may spring from within you, as in an eating disorder that’s harming you, a prescription drug you’re hooked on, or an emotional affair.

 We are a society that medicates pain with a wide variety of tangible and intangible substances.
 In my observation, and from personal experience, homeschool parents are not exempt!
 We are deluded into thinking the ugly is not among us.
 It is!
+There is no denying it, we are homeschooling in a fallen world!
 What further complicates this for homeschool parents is the historical fact that we are part of a very conservative family-friendly community—which I’m a part of.
 I love this community, but because of the high standards that come with it, few can find the genuine support they need when life is “that” hard.
-(By the way some of us talk on Facebook, we have reason to fear backlash and judgment when we’re honest!)
+(By the way, some of us talk on Facebook, we have reason to fear backlash and judgment when we’re honest!)

 If you do the math, my numbers imply that about every two to three years, something happened in my life that was very painful and cost me many tears.
 I’m not talking about a few stray tears, I’m talking about full-blown, cry-face, swollen-eyes kinds of tears.